facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 ```
 ax:
     experiment:
-      # If the function should be minimized (Ax defaults to maximize)
+      # If the function should be minimized (Plugin defaults to minimize)
       minimize: true

     early_stop: